 Documentation | Deploying

-Things are a bit more complicated if the application is deployed as 32-bit and 64-bit enabled (e.g. .NET app).
+Things are a bit more complicated if the application is deployed as 32-bit and with 64-bit enabled (e.g. .NET app).
 Then libraries should be placed in an

 x64/ subfolders for 3rd party libraries.

-Be aware that some 3rd party libraries require a specific version of Microsoft Visual C++ Redistributable Package and application setup procedure should ensure that a proper version is installed.
+Be aware that some 3rd party libraries require a specific version of Microsoft Visual C++ Redistributable Package and the application setup procedure should ensure that a proper version is installed.

 Grid shift files, if required. should all be deployed to

 Final application folder structure can be similar to:

 +--app | +-- x86 | +-- x64 | +-- Datums